kubeshop/testkube/docs/installing.md

 6. Dashboard - default (can be disabled with `--no-dasboard` flag)
 7. Jetstack certificate manager for `testkube` namespace (can be disabled with `--no-jetstack` flag).
 It will not be installed, if it's already installed to your Kubernetes cluster

-You can confirm it by running:
+Confirm that Testkube is running:

 ```sh
 kubectl get all -n testkube